 Elliott's last western movie is THE FORTY-NINERS (1954), in which he plays marshal assigned to track down three murderers in a California boom town.
 Veteran badman Lane Bradford plays the sheriff, complete with two pearl-handled guns, but he's still bad and ends up on the losing side of a gunfight with Elliott's character.
 Harry Morgan plays a cardsharp who leads Elliott to the killers.

 Wild Bill Elliott was no more.
-But Elliott, simply as Bill Elliott, still had five Allied Artists movies to go in 1955-57.
+But Elliott, simply as Bill Elliott, still had five Allied Artists movies to go in 1955 - 1957.
 In each of them, he plays a Los Angeles detective, in the first (DIAL RED O) as Lieutenant Flynn and the others as Lieutenant Doyle.
 SUDDEN DANGER, CALLING HOMICIDE, CHAIN OF EVIDENCE AND FOOTSTEPS IN THE NIGHT completed his movie career.
-He did a TV pilot for a show called MARSHAL OF TRAIL CITY, which reunited him with Dub Taylor, but the series never sold.
+In 1950, he did a TV pilot for a show called MARSHAL OF TRAIL CITY, which reunited him with Dub Taylor, but the series never sold.
 Neither did PARSON OF THE WEST, along the lines of his old HELLFIRE picture.

-On a personal level, Elliott's 34-year marriage to Helen Josephine Meyer ended in 1961.
-His second wife was model Dolly Moore.
-He moved to Las Vegas where he hosted a weekly TV show interviewing guests and showing one of his old movies.
+Elliott then moved to Las Vegas where he hosted a weekly TV show interviewing guests and showing A and B westerns including some of his old movies.
 He became an advertising spokesman for a cigarette manufacturer, and died of cancer November 26, 1965.

 Elliott's B-westerns always seemed a cut above the average, from Wild Bill Hickok to Red Ryder, and his A's were tops in practically everyone's western lists.
 He perfected the badman-turned-good role pioneered in silent movies by Hart, and was a worthy successor.